Deseret CWMU Antlerless Elk

 • Option 2 is the same guided hunt as option 1.
 So, all information on Option 1 implies Option 2, in addition to the cost of the hunt.

-• If you decide not to attend the shooting class and want to do the guided cow elk hunt, here is your option.
-The cost is $1,050 (per hunter).
-This does not include a tip to your guide.
+• If you decide not to attend the shooting class and want to do the guided cow elk hunt, the cost is $1,050 (per hunter).
+This does NOT include a tip for your guide.
+Guided option 2 will be available to schedule and purchase on Sunday, August 10, 2025, at 8 AM.
+We give all hunters who attend the August 9th shooting class first priority on dates.

 • How do I schedule my hunt?
-If you successfully draw out for the hunt, you will be notified by mail and email.
+You will be notified by mail and email if you successfully draw for the hunt.

 Non-Guided Antlerless Elk Hunt Details